swyxio/ai-notes/TEXT.md

 		  - https://huggingface.co/docs/transformers/model_doc/flan-t5
 - Yandex YaLM 100B https://medium.com/yandex/yandex-publishes-yalm-100b-its-the-largest-gpt-like-neural-network-in-open-source-d1df53d0e9a6
   - It took us 65 days to train the model on a pool of 800 A100 graphics cards and 1.7 TB of online texts, books, and countless other sources.
+- BLOOM 176B
+	-  the [BLOOM large language model](https://huggingface.co/bigscience/bloom-7b1) was trained in France with the support of the French government.
+The cost was estimated as $2-5M, it took almost four months to train and boasts about its low carbon footprint because most of the power came from a nuclear reactor!
+	- Fun fact: as of a few days ago you can now [run the openly licensed BLOOM on your own laptop](https://github.com/NouamaneTazi/bloomz.cpp), using Nouamane Tazi’s adaptive copy of the `llama.cpp` code that made that possible for LLaMA
 - Tsinghua GLM-130B
   - outperforms OpenAI's GPT-3 175B and Google's PALM 540B on critical benchmarks.
 AND it's open sourced, which means — you can run this model on your own machine, for free.
   - only trained on 400B tokens (compared to 1.2T tokens for Chinchilla's 70B parameters)